 If you have not already done so, please read Blog Posts 1 through 5 that describe how sleep is important and beneficial.
 I will post specific information for parents and children based on my book, “Healthy Sleep Habits, Happy Child.”
 Please do not be put off by my book’s length.
 This is a reference book.
 Read only the topic of interest to you.

-Q: What is your top tip to help get the baby to sleep?
+Q: What is your top tip for how to get a baby to sleep?

 A: The single most important word is timing.
 You are using your child’s natural sleep rhythm as an aid to help her sleep well.
 You watch for drowsy signs and when they appear, you begin your soothing to sleep efforts and bedtime routines.
 Good timing prevents a second wind.
 What happens when you skip a nap or the interval between naps is too long or the bedtime is too late?